axonasif/gearlock-dev-kit/docs/gearlock-dev-utils.md

 This is also pretty simple and straightforward.<br>
 Just like the variable method, define your props in `<prop> <value>` format in your text file.<br>

-Let's assume you have a text file named `myprops.sh`
+Let's assume you have a text file named `myprops.txt`

 **Then you can do:**